 Introduction

-sbt-editsource is a text substitution plugin for SBT 0.11.x.
+sbt-editsource is a text substitution plugin for SBT 0.13.x and greater.
 In a way, it’s a poor man’s sed(1), for SBT.
 It provides the ability to apply line-by-line substitutions to a source text file, producing an edited output file.
 It supports two kinds of edits:

 Each of these capabilities is explained in more detail, below.